dmelosantos/blockchain-extractor-service/README.md

 The API is a express app with the following:

--> Abstract Chain Layer, the design is thought on using a BlockchainEtlProcessor abstraction, so we can decouple the pulling and updating the data for any Chain (implemented only Ethereum)
+-> Abstract Chain Layer, the design is thought on using a BlockchainEtlProcessor abstraction, so we can decouple the pulling and updating the data for any Chain

 -> TypeORM for the database entities